 The humeral diaphysis in Hapalops is remarkably compact.
 At mid-diaphysis (n=1), it features the highest GC value of the whole dataset (Fig. 3C; Table 2).
 At 35% of the diaphyseal length (from the proximal end, level which was sampled to include fragmentary fossils, see Material and Methods; n=2), Hapalops falls in the uppermost distribution of the extant sloths, which does not markedly differ from that of armadillos or anteaters.
 The CSS at humeral mid-diaphysis distinguishes quite clearly the functional categories, with high values (i.e., elliptical cross-sections) in armadillos, intermediate values in anteaters, and low values (i.e., round cross-sections) in extant sloths.
 In Hapalops, this parameter falls among the particularly tight range of extant sloths (Fig. 3D), but among that of anteaters at 35% of the diaphyseal length.
 In Scelidotherium (n=1), the GC of the humerus at mid-diaphysis is higher than that of most extant xenarthrans, falling in the upper distribution of armadillos and extant sloths (Fig. 3C).
 One should note, however, that this parameter does not yield any clear distinction among lifestyles.
 The humeral CSS at mid-diaphysis of Scelidotherium, on the other hand, falls among anteaters (Fig. 3D).

-There is a clear tendency for the radial diaphysis GC to be highest in armadillos, intermediate in anteaters, and lowest in extant sloths.
+There is a clear tendency for the radial diaphysis GC to be higher in armadillos, intermediate in anteaters, and lower in extant sloths.
 Hapalops (n=1; sampled at 72% of diaphyseal length) falls among the distribution of armadillos, being slightly higher than extant sloths’ values (Table 2).
 The GC of Glossotherium and Lestodon at radial mid-diaphysis is very low, which agrees with the tendency observed in extant sloths (Fig. 3E).
 The CSS at that location is found as rather homogenously low among extant xenarthrans, except for two armadillos with outlying high values.
 Glossotherium and Lestodon fall beyond the distribution of most extant xenarthrans, their CSS being only tied or exceeded by the two outlying armadillos (Fig. 3F).

 Regarding the trabecular architecture parameters, only the degree of anisotropy (DA) will be presented with univariate comparisons, as it was singled out as the most functionally informative of these parameters in extant xenarthrans (Amson et al. 2017a).
 But mean values of other trabecular parameters of interest are also presented in Table 3.
-For the humeral head, using a ROI representing 72% of the maximum volume (see Material ad Methods section), armadillos are distinguished from other extant xenarthrans by their high values (i.e. more anisotropic architecture).
+For the humeral head, using a ROI representing 72% of the maximum volume (see Material and Methods section), armadillos are distinguished from other extant xenarthrans by their high values (i.e. more anisotropic architecture).
 Both Hapalops and Lestodon (n=1 in each case) fall in the upper distribution (i.e., more anisotropic) of extant sloths and anteaters (Fig. 4A).
 The same pattern is found for the full ROI in Lestodon (no data for Hapalops, see Material ad Methods section).
 In the distal radius (trochlea), the trabecular architecture of armadillos is again found as more anisotropic than in the other extant categories.
 Moreover, the main distribution of extant sloths is found as clustering at the level of the lower values of anteaters.
 The DA value of Hapalops falls above the main distribution of extant sloths, within that of anteaters (Fig. 4B).
 Glossotherium is the sampled taxon with the single lowest DA value (most isotropic structure).
 One should note, however, that DA was significantly correlated to body size (see Discussion).
 The main direction of the trabeculae (MDT) in the radial trochlea (humeral head did not yield lifestyle discrimination; Amson et al. 2017b) of both Hapalops and Glossotherium falls outside the distribution of extant xenarthrans (Fig. 4C).
 In both cases, the MDT falls closer to the distribution of extant sloths.

 Phylogenetically flexible discriminant analyses